CenturyLinkCloud/PublicKB/Support/how_to_provision_solana_validator_edge_bare_metal_server.md

 }}}

 ### Description
-This article will outline the step-by-step process to provision a bare metal server within the Lumen Edge Services portal specific to the contracted server configuration approved for Solana validators.
+This article outlines the step-by-step process to provision a bare metal server within the Lumen Edge Services portal specific to the contracted server configuration approved for Solana validators.

 ### Prerequisites
 The Solana Validator needs to add credentials for the instance type (Linux or Windows) in their profile.
 Then at deployment the applicable credentials for the provisioning user are added to the server by default.